wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 2.1.1 =
+New: Fixed BuddyPress rtMedia rich activities ratings support.
+Optimization: Top-Rated Widget menu item is now being removed after the widget addition to one of the widget areas.
+Fix: Fixed RatingWidget's SDK error handling issue.
+Fix: Fixed bbPress forum replies ratings style starting from the 2nd page and further.

 = 2.1.0 =
 * Fix: Fixed bbPress inline user ratings visibility when User ratings are disabled.
 * New: Added menu links to FAQ and Support Forum.